Coronavirus has upended travel plans, and there’s no telling when that will change.

 There is a dizzying array of airlines with their own individual policies about when you might be eligible for a free change or cancellation, based upon your ticket.

-Generally speaking, most airlines will allow you to change or cancel your flight (for a voucher) for free if it’s scheduled anytime before May, and in some cases June.
-What’s more, the airlines are also granting free change and cancellation to any flights booked in the next month or two – for travel at any future date.
+Generally speaking, most airlines will allow you to change or cancel your flight (for a voucher) for free if it’s scheduled anytime before September – and in some cases all the way through December.
+What’s more, the airlines are also granting free change and cancellation to any flights booked by Aug.
+31 or Sept.
+8 – for travel at any future date.

 We’re tracking all these policies and more.
 Read our master guide to the airlines’ free change and cancellation waivers.